2lambda123/BlackSwanAI/README.md

 **BlackSwan AI v2.0.b - Phase 2 Release**

-**BlackSwan AI v1.0.0 - Proof of Concept Release**
+We are proud to officially announce our Phase 2 release with the following major updates.

 - added Windows compatible version
 - added support for linear and inverse trading pairs
 - added support for 3 additional exchanges (Kucoin, Binance and Bitmex)
 - added support for Take Profit/Stop Loss (TP/SL)
 - added Twitter monitoring, search for Tweets by username or search term
-- fixed bugs related to script crashing when API requests fail or OpenAI returned JSON is invalid.
+- fixed bugs related to script exiting when API requests fail or OpenAI returned JSON is invalid.

 **BlackSwan AI v1.0.0 - Proof of Concept Release**